hyperledger/identus-cloud-agent/docs/decisions/20221006-store-private-keys-of-issuers-inside-prism-agent.md

 ## Considered Options

 - Having issuers store and manage their own keys on the edge wallet (Prism 1.4 approach)
-- Storing keys in a dedicated wallet application that is connected to cloud agent
+- Storing keys in a dedicated wallet application that is connected to the Cloud Agent
-- Having cloud agent store and manage keys directly
+- Having the Cloud Agent store and manage keys directly

 ## Decision Outcome